fenago/oracle19c-labs/dataguard/lab_guides/lab34.md

-Practice 17-6: Rolling Forward a Standby Database with One Command
+Lab: Rolling Forward a Standby Database with One Command
 ------------------------------------------------------------------

 ### Overview